DRSDavidSoft/additional-hosts/README.md

 | **Search blacklist**                    | Blocks useless, shady and annoying domains from from appearing in search engine results. | [📝 `search-blacklist.txt`](https://raw.githubusercontent.com/DRSDavidSoft/additional-hosts/master/domains/blacklist/search-blacklist.txt) |
 | **Unwanted Iranian domains**            | Blocks various scams and popups when visiting Iranian websites.<br/><sup>e.g. fake Download buttons, Pop-unders, etc</sup> | [📝 `unwanted-iranian.txt`](https://raw.githubusercontent.com/DRSDavidSoft/additional-hosts/master/domains/blacklist/unwanted-iranian.txt) |

-**NOTE:** Wildcard domains are present in the [📁 `/wildcard-domains/blacklist`](https://github.com/DRSDavidSoft/additional-hosts/tree/master/wildcard-domains/blacklist) directory.
+**👉 NOTE:** Wildcard domains are present in the [📁 `/wildcard-domains/blacklist`](https://github.com/DRSDavidSoft/additional-hosts/tree/master/wildcard-domains/blacklist) directory.

 ## Whitelist Domains
 I intent to also publish the whitelists that I use, which are also hand-picked.
-The `whitelist` _will_ be published under the [📁 `/domains/whitelist`](https://github.com/DRSDavidSoft/additional-hosts/blob/master/domains/blacklist/fake-domains.txt) folder, when released.
-In the meantime, please contact me if you want me to publish my whitelist sooner.
+The `whitelist` domains _will_ be published under the [📁 `/domains/whitelist`](https://github.com/DRSDavidSoft/additional-hosts/blob/master/domains/whitelist) folder, when released.
+In the meantime, please contact me if you'd like to receive information about my whitelists.

 ## Format
-This list is available in **domains-only** format at the moment, with the following principles:
+This list is available in **domains-only** format at the moment, with the following properties:

 - The `#` or `!` denotes a **comment**, and might come at the begining or after a host entry.
 - Each line only contains a single hostname.